About

 Can’t come to campus?
 Complete the MLIS + Archives Concentration fully online.

-Certificate of Advanced Studies (CAS)
+Certificate of Advanced Studies (CAS) in Archives & Records Administration

-The Certificate of Advanced Study (CAS in Archives and Records Administration consists of 15 credits of advanced coursework designed to help working professionals develop a specialty in archives and records administration.
-Visit our Archives & Records Administration CAS page for complete details.
+The CAS in Archives and Records Administration consists of 15 credits of advanced coursework designed to help working professionals develop a specialty in archives and records administration.
+This is a post-master’s degree certificate.

 Gain Hands-on Experience

-Three credits of fieldwork are strongly encouraged for students in the Archival Studies concentration.
+Three credits of fieldwork are strongly encouraged for students in the MLIS Archival Studies concentration.
 Fieldwork students must have completed INFOST 650 before arranging a fieldwork opportunity.
 Fieldwork is generally taken for three credits during any semester.

-Folger Shakespeare Library | Library of Congress |
+• Library of Congress

-Lincoln Presidential Library | University of Texas-Austin’s Harry Ransom Center |
+• University of Texas-Austin’s Harry Ransom Center

-Milwaukee Art Museum | Marquette |
+• Milwaukee Art Museum

-National Parks Service | Wisconsin Historical Society |
+• National Parks Service

 How to get started…

-- Identify a repository
+1. Identify a repository

 You are responsible for identifying a repository to work with, but the Archives Program staff can assist you.
 If you are planning to undertake fieldwork in the Milwaukee area, please contact sois-archivesinfo@uwm.edu before initiating contact with a repository so we can coordinate with other students.
-You may be able to find fieldwork opportunities at colleges and universities, academic libraries, some public libraries, historical societies, museums, and community organizations.
-Many of these also advertise when fieldwork opportunities become available. - Complete the Archives Fieldwork Form (Link to Form>>)
+You may be able to find fieldwork opportunities at colleges and universities, academic libraries, some public libraries, historical societies, museums or community organizations.
+Many of these also advertise when fieldwork opportunities become available.

-During the fieldwork you will be expected to contribute to discussions on the Fieldwork course Canvas site and develop an E-Portfolio based on your experience.
-Information about the academic requirements for this course will be given at the beginning of the semester. - Complete the Fieldwork Evaluation (Link to Form>>)
+During the fieldwork, you will be expected to contribute to discussions on the fieldwork course Canvas site and develop an e-portfolio based on your experience.
+Information about the academic requirements for this course will be given at the beginning of the semester.

-Students and Field Supervisors must complete a fieldwork evaluation at the conclusion of the fieldwork.
+Students and field supervisors must complete a fieldwork evaluation at the conclusion of the fieldwork.

 Deadlines